Nano Assault

-Nano Assault is a 2011 shoot 'em up video game developed by Shin'en Multimedia and published by Majesco Entertainment for the Nintendo 3DS.
+Nano Assault is a 2011 shoot 'em up video game developed by Shin'en Multimedia and published by Majesco for the Nintendo 3DS.
 It is the spiritual successor to the Nintendo DS games Nanostray and Nanostray 2.

 In March 2013, Shin'en Multimedia published an enhanced version entitled Nano Assault EX, with visual improvements and additional gameplay features on the Nintendo eShop.

 Gameplay

 Here, the player-controlled navigates through a cell to eliminate foes.

 Players blast their way through 32 twisted cell stages and dark worlds with rugged landscapes that adjust in difficulty based on the player's skill level.

 Reception

 Nano Assault

 Nano Assault received "generally favourable reviews" according to the review aggregation website Metacritic.